oracle/graaljs/docs/user/RunOnJDK.md

 The Maven example as given above is the preferred way to start on JDK 11.
 Working without Maven, you have to provide the JAR files manually and provide them to the Java command.
 Using --upgrade-module-path executes GraalVM JavaScript with the GraalVM Compiler as optimizing compiler, guaranteeing best performance.
-For that, a [GraalVM Compiler](https://github.com/oracle/graal) built with JDK 11 is required.
+For that, the [GraalVM Compiler](https://github.com/oracle/graal) built with JDK 11 is required.

 ```
 GRAALVM=/path/to/GraalVM